danelsan/tutorial-scraping-javascript/README.md

 This tutorial demonstrates how to use Selenium and Docker for scraping a web page that uses JavaScript.
 Selenium enables us to effectively interact with dynamic web pages, while Docker ensures that our environment is isolated and reproducible.

-## Usage

-### Start Services and Run the Scraping Script

-1. **Build the Docker image and start the services**:
-    ```sh
-    make run-js
-    ```

-2. **Run the scraping script**:
-    ```sh
-    make scraper
-    ```

-This will start the Nginx web server and the scraping script inside a Docker container, extracting the links from the specified web page.

-## Conclusion

-This tutorial demonstrates how to use Selenium and Docker for scraping a web page that uses JavaScript.
-Selenium enables us to effectively interact with dynamic web pages, while Docker ensures that our environment is isolated and reproducible.

-For more details, you can refer to the tutorial in  [News Technology](h
-## Usage

-### Start Services and Run the Scraping Script

-1. **Build the Docker image and start the services**:
-    ```sh
-    make run-js
-    ```

-2. **Run the scraping script**:
-    ```sh
-    make scraper
-    ```

-This will start the Nginx web server and the scraping script inside a Docker container, extracting the links from the specified web page.

-## Conclusion

-This tutorial demonstrates how to use Selenium and Docker for scraping a web page that uses JavaScript.
-Selenium enables us to effectively interact with dynamic web pages, while Docker ensures that our environment is isolated and reproducible.

 For more details, you can refer to the tutorial [ News Technology ](https://www.newstechnology.eu/it/programmazione/scraping-links-di-pagine-javascript-con-selenium.html).

 Happy scraping!